-On-road trial of registration enforcement technology commenced in early 2024 to detect unregistered and uninsured vehicles and enforcement is expected to commence in mid-2024.
+An on-road trial of registration enforcement technology commenced in mid-2024.

 The project team is progressing work to deliver a trial of mobile average speed enforcement technology.
-The trial of this technology is expected to commence in mid-2024.

 High-risk motorcycling enforcement

 Speed is a factor in at least a quarter of motorcyclist serious casualties.
 Speed cameras offer no deterrence to motorcyclists, whose numberplates are mounted only on the back.
 Introduction of rearfacing speed cameras will improve detection and deterrence of speeding.
 This is being considered as part of the Automated Traffic Enforcement Program.